 Justin is very excited about the future of Grace Presbyterian as we bring grace to our neighbors throughout Highlands Ranch, Littleton, and Centennial.
 Passionate about the Bible, theology, and ministry since the age of 8, Justin has served in a wide variety of church staff and pastoral positions for the past 15 years in Indiana, Oklahoma, California, and Illinois, and for the past six years right here in Colorado.
 Justin has an M.Div from McCormick Theological Seminary in Chicago, an M.A. in Organizational Leadership from Fresno Pacific University in Fresno, California, and a B.A. from Taylor University in Indiana where he met his wife Sarah.
 Sarah is a Licensed Marriage and Family Therapist with office locations in Parker and Castle Rock.
-Justin and Sarah have one son, Cayson, who is four years old and loves Mickey Mouse!
-Justin, Sarah, and Cayson love restaurants and all things food.
+Justin and Sarah, and their son Cayson, love restaurants and all things food.
 They thoroughly enjoy the Mountains, family friendly hikes, and the beauty of Colorado evenings.
+Email Justin.

 David graduated from Colorado State University with a degree in music before receiving his Master of Divinity from Austin Presbyterian Theological Seminary.
 David has served as a pastor and associate pastor at churches in California and Colorado.
 As a Colorado native, David loves cycling, skiing, and watching the sunset at his cabin in Silverthorne with his wife Tiffany.
 Email Dave.